WyattKarnes/Astromech/README.md

 Download the latest release, which comes as a zip file.
 Simply unzip this folder and run setup.exe, and you will get the Astromech program installed to the folder of your choice, with a shortcut made in your Start Menu, as well as on your Desktop.

+# How to Update or Uninstall

+When updating to a newer version, there are two options.
+If you download the new release and install it to the same place as the old one, it should overwrite the old version and you should be good to go.
+Start Astromech and check the version number in the lower right (version 1 did not have a version number tag) If you want to be *absolutely sure* you could just use the next step.

+The second option when updating is to uninstall Astromech using the windows uninstaller, and then just install the new version.
+No worries about overwrites here.

+To uninstall Astromech, simply use the built in windows uninstaller.

 # How to Use
 Want to watch a video instead of reading a text wall?
 Try this! https://youtu.be/ChtjlNNp9Y4